New Jersey Route 122: Route description

 Route 122 begins at an intersection with Pursel Street as a county-maintained continuation of Warren County Route 678 in Phillipsburg.
 The highway progresses eastward as South Main Street, heading through residential homes along the Delaware River.
 At an intersection with Kent Street, it makes a gradual bend to the east, passing under Norfolk Southern's Lehigh Line, and then intersecting with Warren County Route 642 (Carpentersville Road).

 Continuing eastward along South Main Street, it enters Pohatcong Township where state maintenance begins.
 At first, the road passes residential homes; continuing eastward, the highway enters a large residential district, with homes surrounding the highway for several blocks.
 At the intersection with County Route 519 (Saint James Avenue), the two routes head along a wrong-way concurrency, running along New Brunswick Avenue, passing the residential district and several schools.
 At that point, the residential district becomes more commercial, with County Route 519 heading to the south along Third Avenue.
 The route continues eastward along New Brunswick Avenue, returning to the residential portions of Pohatcong Township.
 The route continues eastward, interchanging partially with U.S. Route 22, where the highway terminates.
 I-78 is located south of where the route ends.
 New Brunswick Avenue continues ahead without a designation.
 New Brunswick Avenue continues named Dumont Avenue, it continues until it reaches County Road 519.

 History

-Route 122 originated as an alignment of U.S. Route 22, and a remnant of New Jersey State Route 28, which was designated in 1926 as part of the highway system as the Phillipsburg–Easton Bridge.
+Route 122 originated as an alignment of U.S. Route 22, and a remnant of Route 28, which was designated in 1926 as part of the highway system as the Phillipsburg–Easton Bridge.
 The route continued as U.S. Route 22 until the completion of the bypass in 1938 around Phillipsburg, which US 22 was transferred to the bypass.
 The former alignment became U.S. Route 22 Alternate, lasting through the 1953 state highway renumbering.
 The route continued to run from the Phillipsburg–Easton Bridge to US 22, until 1993, when US 22 Alternate was decommissioned and replaced by Route 122 and County Route 678.
 The route was first named Chester Avenue, it was then named Route 29.
 In 1915, the New Jersey established its first highway department, thus, giving funding to localities to improve their roads.
 Later, it was renamed Route 22.